Androstane/SingleCellCNAsimulator/README.md

 ## Usage

-For the purpose of the study, we set %X=8, %W=0, %m=20M and %e=100M.
-The value of %c under different simulation setting is described in the method section.
+For the purpose of the study, we set X=8, W=0, m=20M and e=100M.
+The value of c under different simulation setting is described in the method section.

 ### Step 1